ralna/RALFit/libRALFit/doc/C/howtouse.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the user does not provide the first order derivatives, either because they are not available or by choice, then the solver will approximate the derivatives matrix using single-sided finite-differences method.
-In these cases the user can pass ``NULL`` as the call-back for ``eval_j``.
+If the user does not provide the first order derivatives, either because they are not available or by choice, then the solver will approximate the derivatives matrix using the single-sided finite-differences method.
+In this case the user can pass ``NULL`` as the call-back for ``eval_j``.

 Although the solver can estimate the derivatives it is highly recommended to provide them if they are available (and